 Impact of Other Cost Inputs.
 While PERS and health benefits have been the major inputrelated cost increases, others have been mentioned in the past by stakeholders.
 The pandemic has increased costs in many areas of school budgets.
-While federal funding has been made available for many of these costs there are likely long-term costs associated with the pandemic.
-For example, teacher shortages (including substitute teachers) and other school staff are currently putting upward pressure on costs.
-Changing federal requirements in areas like special education, low-performing schools, and assessments have led to increasing educational costs over a multi-year period.
+While federal funding has been made available for many of these costs there might be long-term costs associated with the pandemic.
+For example, teacher shortages may result potentially putting upward pressure on costs.
+Changing federal requirements in areas like special education, lowperforming schools, and assessments have led to increasing educational costs over a multi-year period.